surfergrl/bica-surf-club/README.md

 ---

 ### Structure

 I have chosen to use three different pages rather than sections on one page.
 This has allowed me to split the information up and organise it into more manageable sections.
+There is very limited content at the moment, but this structure will allow for the content to grow as the club does.

 The [wireframes](/assets/wireframes/) are available in the assets folder.

-One page gives basic information on the club including sponsors.

-The Events page is organised to allow people to find suitable activities.
-Text appears in sections with meaningful headings and includes some images of local surfing.

-The Sign Up page allows users to sign up to the club and ask for more information.
-This directly meets the last two aims of the site.

-### Features

 #### Navigation and Layout
 - Main navigation bar with links: Home, About, Contact